dev-chenxing/dotfiles/README.md

 ![sddm](/screenshots/sddm.png)

-Login your user account that you just added.
+Login your user account that you just added with Passphrase.